HOW TO DISTRIBUTE CEEP’S NON-PARTISAN CANDIDATE GUIDES AND WHY THEY MATTER

 - Ask students to forward them to friends.

-- Distribute printed copies of the guides in students’ physical mailboxes, as Viterbo did.
-Have student volunteers hand them out as part of your nonpartisan voter engagement effort.
+- Distribute printed copies of the guides in students’ physical mailboxes.
+Have student volunteers hand them out as part of their nonpartisan voter engagement effort.
 Make them a starting point for conversation and reflection.

 - Use them to help spark discussions in classrooms and residence halls.
 The goal is not to get agreement.
-It’s to get students weighing in on how their own values relate to candidate stands.
+Rather, it is to get students weighing in on how their own values relate to candidate values.

-- Think big: Blow the guides up in large posters.
-Display in high-traffic areas of the student union, classroom buildings, or residence halls.
+- Blow the guides up in large posters.
+Display in high-traffic areas of the student union, classroom buildings or residence halls.
 It’s an inexpensive way to get major visibility.

-- Distribute them off-campus, like by posting printed versions in places like cafes and bars where students congregate.
+- Distribute them off campus, which includes posting printed versions in places like cafes and bars where students congregate.

-- Use our resource on creating your own nonpartisan guides to do so for down-ballot races, like Secretary of State, Attorney General, Congressional and local legislative races, and local and statewide initiatives.
-Have students draw up these guides under the supervision of political science, communications, or honors faculty.
-Distribute them in the campus, community, and online as you would the CEEP guides.
+Use our resource on creating your own nonpartisan guides for down-ballot races, like secretary of state, attorney general, judicial races, congressional and local legislative races, and local and statewide initiatives.
+Have students draw up these guides under the supervision of a faculty member.
+Distribute them in the campus, community and online as you would the CEEP guides.